Frequently Asked Questions

 Do you service your loans?

-No, we never service loans; however, many of our lending partners hold notes.
+No, we never service loans; however, many of our lending partners do.

 Are you a broker?